GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/query/channel-list-query.md

 #### Parameters

-  - filter: a channels filter.
+  - `filter`: a channels filter.
-  - sort: a sorting list for channels.
+  - `sort`: a sorting list for channels.
-  - pageSize: a page size for pagination.
+  - `pageSize`: a page size for pagination.
-  - messagesLimit: a number of messages for the channel to be retrieved.
+  - `messagesLimit`: a number of messages for the channel to be retrieved.

 ## Properties